tin6150/perf_tools/README.rst

 	singularity pull shub://tin6150/perf_tools
 	./tin6150-perf_tools-latest.simg

-Container is based on CentOS 6
+Container is based on CentOS 7 (in the centos7 branch)

 Ref: